Shaping Young Minds at Whytecliff

 Research shows that children’s learning soars when they read about things they were already wondering about, or when their lessons are guided by active and spontaneous exploration.
 It’s the positive emotions, and the associated internal reward, that really makes a lesson stick (and makes children want to learn more).
 In positive, supportive environments (conducive to exploration and experimentation) children learn more – and they learn better.

-At Whytecliff, we want each student to discover 3 truths in particular about themselves and their learning – that they have the power to mediate their own neuroplasticity via their ATTITUDE, ATTENTION, and INTENTION.
-To bring these lessons home, and to help facilitate “deep learning”, we gently weave a 3-pronged approach into our curriculum, which includes the latest science on “Growth Mindset” (attitude) and “Optimal Experience” (attention); we also encourage youth to collaboratively engage in self-reflection and goal setting (intention) through our proprietary “Viewpoint Groups”.
+To help facilitate positive neuroplasticity or “deep learning”, we at Whytecliff gently weave a 3-pronged approach into our curriculum, which includes the latest science on “Growth Mindset” and “Optimal Experience”; we also encourage youth to collaboratively engage in self-reflection and goal setting through our proprietary “Viewpoint Groups”.

-Stanford University psychologist Carol Dweck (2006, 2012) theorized that growth mindset is the belief that intelligence is not a given, but a quality cultivated through training.
-It’s opposite is a fixed mindset, which is the belief that intelligence is static – you either have it or you don’t.
-People who have a growth mindset see challenges as learning opportunities, or temporary obstacles to be overcome, while those with a fixed mindset see them as permanent barriers.
+Stanford University psychologist Carol Dweck (2006, 2012) theorized that people can have one of two ‘mindsets’ about their intelligence and learning.
+People who have a “growth mindset” believe that intelligence can be cultivated through experience and effort.
+The opposite of a growth mindset is a fixed mindset, which is the belief that intelligence is static – you either have it or you don’t.
+People who have a growth mindset see challenges more optimistically… as learning opportunities, or temporary obstacles to be overcome.

-Whytecliff Provides ample opportunities and encouragement for students to develop a growth mindset.
+Whytecliff Provides ample encouragement and opportunities for students to develop a growth mindset.
 This is a goal on every Whytecliff student’s IEP.
 The image below illustrates the implications on a student’s learning from having a growth or fixed mindset.

 In practice, having a growth mindset manifests itself as more positive or encouraging stories we tell ourselves (about our own abilities and our learning).
 The image below contrasts some of those stories with the stories that limit people with a fixed mindset.